Benzinga readers often choose New American Funding as the best mortgage lender.

 1. Best for Bank Statement Loans: Angel Oak Mortgage Solutions

-Angel Oak Mortgage Solutions offers a wide range of mortgage solutions for various needs.
-Whether you are looking to purchase a home, cash-out on your current property, or refinance at a different rate, they have options for you.
+Angel Oak Mortgage Solutions is a full-service mortgage lender offering traditional and non-QM mortgage loans.
+Whether you are looking to purchase a home, cash out on your current property, or refinance at a different rate, Angel Oak Mortgage Solutions has options for you at competitive mortgage rates and quick closing times.

-With loan amounts available up to $3.5 million, they can support you in financing properties of different values.
-They cater to primary residences, second homes, and investment properties, and accommodate various types of properties such as single-family homes, townhomes, and condos.
+With loan amounts available up to $3.5 million, it can support you in financing properties of different values.
+It caters to primary residences, second homes and investment properties, and accommodate various types of properties such as single-family homes, townhomes and condos.

-2. Best Overall: Rocket Mortgage®
+2. Best for Online Application: Rocket Mortgage® (formerly Quicken Loans)

 You can talk to loan experts via chat or by phone.
 They also offers extensive educational resources on its website to ensure you’re fully informed about your mortgage options.

-3. Best for a Variety of Options: New American Funding
+4. Best for a Variety of Options: New American Funding

 New American Funding offers conventional, proprietary and government-backed mortgages.
 Its variety of mortgage options make it worth checking out, especially if you have unique financial needs.
 It also offers options for refinancing and tapping into your home equity.
-Its loan products aren’t available to New York or Hawaii residents.

 New American Funding is a good choice for self-employed borrowers.
 It allows you to use bank statements to verify your income instead of trying to qualify with tax returns, W-2s or pay stubs, which you might not have with a fluctuating or lump-sum income.